 Another year, another Pixel smartphone, this time it’s the Google Pixel 7.
-Yes, we know the Pixel 6 and Pixel 6 Pro is only a few months old but that’s just how the development cycle for smartphones works.
+Yes, we know the Pixel 6 and Pixel 6 Pro is only a few months old, but that’s how the smartphone development cycle works.

-Once we get through the rumors that we’ve seen, we also dive into the things we would love to see Google include on its next phone.
+Once we get through the Pixel 7 rumors we’ve seen, we also dive into the things we would love to see on the newest Google phone.

 Google traditionally releases its flagship Pixel devices in October.
-The announcement event is often mid-month, with availability at the end of October, or sometimes early November if there are any manufacturing delays.
+The announcement event is often mid-month, with availability at the end of October or early November if manufacturing delays occur.

 How much will the Pixel 7 cost?

 We got some not-so-official renders recently, courtesy of Onleaks and Smartprix.
-These are most likely based on the dimensions that Google sends out to third-party accessory manufacturers.
+These are likely based on Google’s dimensions to third-party accessory manufacturers.

-Google has a history of changing its handset design every generation, ever since the early Nexus devices.
-With the decision to keep the general shape of the Pixel 6, Google is signaling that it wants to actually play with the big players in the smartphone market.
+With the decision to keep the general shape of the Pixel 6, Google is signaling that it wants to play with the big players in the smartphone market.

-Think about it.
-When was the last time Apple did a huge redesign of the iPhone or Samsung with the Galaxy S?
-Incremental changes, sure, but customers don’t like huge changes, and Google changing things constantly put off all but the most diehard Pixel fans.
+Incremental changes, sure, but customers don’t like huge changes.
+Google changing things constantly has put off all but the most diehard Pixel fans.

 The main camera strip is rumored to have a 50-megapixel main camera and a 50-megapixel ultra-wide camera.